 The End of Short Story – Fix-it Man of Mexico

-Prayer Prompt: Please be praying for the safety and release of American Pastor Andrew Brunson, held in Turkey under trumped up charges.
+Prayer Prompt: Please be praying for the safety and release of American Pastor Andrew Brunson, held in Turkey under trumped-up charges.
 He has served as a Protestant missionary there for over 20 years.
-Read the latest update from Dec 9, 2016 here.
+Read an update from Oct 2017 here.

 COMING UP: Join us next time for a post from David’s Writer’s Tablet, “3 Lessons Learned from Writing Experts.”
 And for the following post, we have another short story by D.I.
 Telbat, “An Eritrean Christmas.”